 Property Assessment is the basis for allocating each property’s share of the total community tax.
 It is based on market value estimated as of July 1 of the previous year.
 The objective is to provide a basis for distribution, or allocation, of tax required to operate the Town and pay the Province for education funding requirements.
 The assessment system provides a consistent, open, accountable and equitable basis for levying municipal tax and for dividing up the total tax pie.
 Each property assessment value represents its proportionate "sliver size" contribution to the total municipal tax pie.

-- An estimate of the typical market value of your property developed for the purposes of determining your portion of the municipality's property tax.
+- An estimate of the typical market value of each property developed for the purposes of determining its portion of the municipality's property tax.

-- The assessment and taxation process is governed by provincial legislation; your property assessment notice is based on a July 1 market value estimate, as measured by the real estate marketplace (i.e. property sales).
+- The assessment and taxation process is governed by provincial legislation; the property assessment notice is based on a July 1 market value estimate, as measured by the real estate marketplace based on property sales in the area.